acttos/acttos.github.io/_posts/2016-09-05-Code-Structures.md

 ![](/images/201609-code-structure/mvc-invoke-flow.png)

-The user can interactive with these two flow-chats below:
+The user can interactive in `MVC` through these two maps below:

 ![](/images/201609-code-structure/mvc-invoke-flow-with-user.png)

-The left one shows up that the user interactives through the `View` layer, it is seen in a web application: *User Registration or Signing In*.
-Most of this type requires the user to input some forms for the data to transfer and then the *Controller* handles the business logic with the data, at last,the *Model* gives the result to the *View* and the user can get a result of inputs.
+The left one shows up that the user interactives through the `View` layer, it may be seen in a web application such as *User Registration or Signing In*.
+Most of this type requires the user to input some forms for the data to transfer and then the *Controller* handles the business logic with the data, at last, the *Model* gives the result to the *View* and the user can get a result of inputs.

 The right one shows up that the user passes data directly to the *Controller* layer, then, *Controller* passes the request data to *Model*, the *Model* returns the result to *View*.
-This kind of *MVC* can be seen in Apps linked with an App-Server.
+This kind of *MVC* can be seen in Apps which linked with an App-Server.
 Most of the time, there is no input views for the user, the pages in the App can handle the request data as input key-value(s).

 There is another Design Partten called *MVP* which is familiar to *MVC*.